-The Preferred Land Use Concept illustrates land use direction to implement the vision for a complete, vibrant Glendale area that reflects the collective input from the various consultations throughout the study process.
+The Preferred Land Use Concept and Demonstration Plan illustrate the vision for a complete, vibrant Glendale area that reflects the collective input from the various consultations throughout the study process.
 The Demonstration Plan is for illustrative purposes only.
-It shows how the study area can evolve into a complete community with a mix of uses and a population to support the commercial offerings and amenities
+It shows how the study area can evolve into a complete community with a mix of uses and a population to support the commercial offerings and amenities.